+Editorial note: The generation of such an UAT interference environment needs to be further discussed!

+Note: Recommended signal generator: Cobham ATC-5000NG NextGen Transponder/ DME Test Set and ADS-B Target Generator, alternative a generic vector signal generator may be used.

 Note: UAT meeting the SARPS OOB mask has little/no effect on DME at or beyond 2 MHz from the UAT channel 978 MHz.

 The impact of an UAT background needs only to be tested on DME operation on the first adjacent channels of the UAT at 978 MHz